The joy of hunting is a gift no man can replace with anything.

 - Hunting season: October- January

-You have to be an experienced hunter to hunt an animal of such immense grandeur as it is notoriously famous for attacking with little to no warning.
-To track this animal, you need to have the best aim, as a little missed shot can cause dangerous effects.
+You have to be an experienced hunter to hunt an animal of such grandeur as it is notorious for attacking with little to no warning.
+To track this animal, you need to have the best aim, as a little missed shot can have dangerous effects.

 - Specialty: Speed